 - Fixed income recipients: bank statement that shows recent benefits, most recent tax return, award letters for Social security, pension or disability income

-A loan officer to pull your credit report to review information about your debts.
+A loan officer will pull your credit report to review information about your debts.
 Additional documentation may be required if you:

 - Recently opened any accounts that haven’t yet been reported to the credit bureaus